fortinetdev/terraform-provider-fortios/website/docs/r/fortios_firewall_policy.html.markdown

 * `natip` - Policy-based IPsec VPN: source NAT IP address for outgoing traffic.
 * `match_vip` - Enable to match packets that have had their destination addresses changed by a VIP.
 Valid values: `enable`, `disable`.
 * `match_vip_only` - Enable/disable matching of only those packets that have had their destination addresses changed by a VIP.
 Valid values: `enable`, `disable`.
+* `diffserv_copy` - Enable to copy packet's DiffServ values from session's original direction to its reply direction.
+Valid values: `enable`, `disable`.
 * `diffserv_forward` - Enable to change packet's DiffServ values to the specified diffservcode-forward value.
 Valid values: `enable`, `disable`.
 * `diffserv_reverse` - Enable to change packet's reverse (reply) DiffServ values to the specified diffservcode-rev value.
 Valid values: `enable`, `disable`.
 * `diffservcode_forward` - Change packet's DiffServ to this value.